dagronf/DSFVersion/README.md

 * Optional minor/patch/build fields
 * Extract a version from a string representation eg. `"5.6.*"`
 * The ability to use wildcards to support simple version checks
-* Version range checking (eg. v4.0 -> v5.0)
+* Version range checking
 * Swift Codable support

 This class uses the [Numeric status](https://en.wikipedia.org/wiki/Software_versioning) versioning scheme (`major.minor.patch.build`).

 Note that you do not need to provide all fields!
 This class will work quite happily with just the major/minor combo if that's all you need within your project.

 ## TL;DR: Simple example